 The Rental Assistance Program (RAP), established in 1987, provides rental subsidies — as well as budgeting and counseling support — to homeless individuals and families for up to two years so that they can transition into and independently maintain permanent affordable housing.

-RAP clients pay only 30 percent of their monthly income toward rent, with the Coalition providing small monthly rental subsidies of either $300 for single adults or $450 for families.
+RAP clients pay a carefully budgeted amount of their monthly income toward rent, with the Coalition providing monthly rental subsidies of either $300 for single adults or $450 for families.
 Our case managers help clients find decent, livable apartments that they will be able to afford on their own once they graduate from the program.

 During their two-year participation in RAP, clients meet monthly with our case managers to develop and implement strategies to increase their job skills, earning potential and ability to independently carry their rent payments after graduating from the program.

 If you are a landlord or licensed broker who is able to provide apartments for RAP clients, or if you have any questions regarding eligibility or requirements, you may contact Martita Caban here or call 212-776-2141.